Salami-Sam/PantserWriter/README.md

 **Some features that are currently unavailable but are planned for the full version:**
   1. Backup a project to another directory/folder from within the application
   2. Open another project after already opening one; you will have to exit the program to open a different project
-  3. Keyword search within the body of a file **Update 11/27/2020:** You can now open a note based on right clicking on a keyword in your manuscript's body.
+  3. Keyword search within the body of a file **Update 11/27/2020:** This feature is now fully available
   4. Combining the chapters within the manuscript folder in order to create one manuscript document (you could just use a single file if this is an issue)
   5. Creating a sequel project that automatically imports all of your notes from the original project within the application
   6. Spellcheck